 These policy actions have been effective.
 For example, recent gains in automobile sales have a lot to do with cheap financing.
 And our securities purchases have helped drive longer-term interest rates near to post-World War II lows.
 In particular, our purchases of mortgage-related securities appear to have lowered home loan rates significantly.
+(Hancock and Passmore 2011 and Krishnamurthy and Vissing-Jorgensen 2011 find significant effects of mortgage-backed securities purchases.
+Stroebel and Taylor 2009, by contrast, do not.)
 Low mortgage rates have been crucial in stabilizing home sales and construction.

 I should emphasize that our unusually stimulative monetary policy won't last forever.
 Eventually, as recovery picks up, we will trim our securities holdings and raise our interest rate target.
-We've planned in detail for this, and we're confident we can do it in a timely and effective fashion.
+We've planned in detail for this, and we're confident we can do it in a timely and effective fashion (see, for example, the discussion of exit strategy in the minutes for the June 2011 FOMC meeting in Board of Governors 2011).
 But, that time is still well off in the future.

 We've passed through extraordinary economic times that have required extraordinary responses from the Fed.
 We're not miracle workers.
 Lower interest rates alone can't instantly put the economy right.
 But things would be much worse if we hadn't acted so forcefully.
-We
+We were vigilant in 2008 and 2009 when the economy was in dire straits.
+We remain vigilant now, when the economy is showing real signs of improvement, sharply focused on our goals of maximum sustainable employment and price stability.